qingjianmoxie/cs-learning/distsysbook/1_intro.md

 Beyond these tendencies - which are a result of the physical constraints - is the world of system design options.

 Both performance and availability are defined by the external guarantees the system makes.
-On a high level, you can think of the guarantees as the SLA (service level agreement) for the system: if I write data, how quickly can I access it elsewhere?
-After the data is written, what guarantees do I have of durability?
+On a high level, you can think of the guarantees as the SLA (service level agreement) for the system(性能和可用性都由系统提供的外部保证来定义。从高level角度看，你可以将这些保证看作是系统的SLA（服务级别协议）): if I write data, how quickly can I access it elsewhere?
+After the data is written, what guarantees do I have of durability(持久性)?
 If I ask the system to run a computation, how quickly will it return results?
 When components fail, or are taken out of operation, what impact will this have on the system?

-There is another criterion, which is not explicitly mentioned but implied: intelligibility.
+There is another criterion(标准,准则), which is not explicitly mentioned but implied(暗示): intelligibility(可理解性).
 How understandable are the guarantees that are made?
-Of course, there are no simple metrics for what is intelligible.
+Of course, there are no simple metrics(指标,度量) for what is intelligible.

-I was kind of tempted to put "intelligibility" under physical limitations.
+I was kind of(有点) tempted to put "intelligibility" under physical limitations.
 After all, it is a hardware limitation in people that we have a hard time understanding anything that involves [more moving things than we have fingers](http://en.wikipedia.org/wiki/Working_memory#Capacity).
-That's the difference between an error and an anomaly - an error is incorrect behavior, while an anomaly is unexpected behavior.
+That's the difference between an error and an anomaly(异常) - an error is incorrect behavior, while an anomaly is unexpected behavior.
 If you were smarter, you'd expect the anomalies to occur.

 ## Abstractions and models

 This is where abstractions and models come into play.
 Abstractions make things more manageable by removing real-world aspects that are not relevant to solving a problem.
-Models describe the key properties of a distributed system in a precise manner.
+Models describe the key properties of a distributed system in a precise(精确的) manner(方式).
 I'll discuss many kinds of models in the next chapter, such as:

 - System model (asynchronous / synchronous)
 - Failure model (crash-fail, partitions, Byzantine)